k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: Harbinger was not protecting worn armor from acid damage
 - Fix: wearing gloves with elemental object properties and elemental damage
+- Draugr knights shouldn't start with apples and oranges